My Stereo System

 ![]() |

-Dan Fogelberg and Tim Weisberg (CBS Mastersound, USA), Twin Sons of Different Mothers.
+Dan Fogelberg and Tim Weisberg (CBS Mastersound, Epic, USA), Twin Sons of Different Mothers.
 How did I never know about this amazing album?
-I heard about the two artists but was not aware that they collaborated.
+I know about the two artists but was not aware that they collaborated.
+Each is a master in his own right.
 I found this pristine CBS/Epic Half-speed Master for a ridiculously low price.
-Awesome music, mostly instrumental.
-Fogelberg's guitar work is superb and Weisberg's flute is always there, but never as pronounced as in for example Jethro Tull's music.
+Awesome music, and mostly instrumental, Fogelberg's guitar work is superb and Weisberg's flute is always there, but never as pronounced as in for example Jethro Tull's music.
 This is one stellar collaboration, which they called "experimental".
 Well, experimental it may have been, but it was obviously very successful.
 This is a great example of the music of the seventies and eighties, and barring a few exceptions, we just do not get music like this anymore.
+Great tracks include Tell it to My Face, Hurtwood Alley, Paris Nocturne, and The Power of Gold.
+Compared to some modern recordings this one can feel a bit "compressed" – a description given by someone who listened to it during a vinyl fair in November 2025.
+However, he compared it to an album on the Stockfisch label, known for sublime recording and sound quality.
+This record is never leaving my collection. |

 ![]() |

 Dave Brubeck, Time Out (DOL, EU).
 Bought this one new online.
 No sooner did I get it, and I was blasted by some online "audiophiles" that I committed an unpardonable sin by purchasing a DOL pressing.
 According to them, this is the worst, the pressing was done from bad digital sources, pressed in East Europe, and so the ranting continues.
 Whatever they say, this is a great sounding LP.
 I remember what previous pressings I had sounded like, and there is nothing wrong with this one.
 The gatefold sleeve is excellent, the vinyl is perfectly flat and centred, and there is little to no surface noise.
 Most of all, the music is just gorgeous.
 I have many other expensive records that do not sound nearly as good as this one.
 I get really annoyed with the attitude of so-called audiophiles that blast anything they consider less than their super expensive pressings.
 How about we start listening to the music and leave others to enjoy what they were able to get and can afford?
-My take on comparing different pressings is this: If you happen to have two different pressings of the same title (quite possible), and if you have two identical turntables, cartridges, and phono stages (unlikely) and you can compare the two pressings side by side so that each is a reference point for the other, then you can say one is better than the other.
+My take on comparing different pressings is this: If you happen to have two different pressings of the same title (quite possible, and I own some), and if you have two identical turntables, cartridges, and phono stages (unlikely) and you can compare the two pressings side by side so that each is a reference point for the other, then you can say one is better than the other.
 However, if you are listening to one copy only, you are not really going to pick out which one you are playing, and it sounds merely like music, as it should. |

 ![]() |